blangella/Frontend-Xamarin/README.md

 ## Current Status
 - Version 1 complete via apk file in /apks/version1/__.apk

-# How to setup and demo the app on your physical device
+## Demo on your physical device
-- Requirements: Android device, device must have Android API 21 - 29 (Android version 10+)
+- Requirements: Android device, device must have Android API 21 - 29 (Android version 5+)
 - Next you need to download the APK file, to do so make sure you are using your Android device for the next following step
-- Go to: https://github.com/SiS-Developers/Frontend-Xamarin/tree/master/apks/version1 and download com.companyname.stockup.apk file
+- Go to: https://github.com/SiS-Developers/Frontend-Xamarin/tree/master/apks/version1 and download "com.companyname.stockup.apk" file
   - Or... clone/download project from GitHub, go to apks/version1/ and download the file "com.companyname.stockup.apk"
 - You will receive a pop up about installation, make sure to install via the "Package Installer" optiion
-- The apk will install on your phone and you should be able to demo the app live with our cloud API running 24/7
+- The apk will install on your phone and you should be able to demo the app live with our IBM cloud API running 24/7